Quietek/SaveSync/README.md

 ROMs={ PATH WHERE YOU WANT ALL YOUR UNSPECIFIED ROMS/SUBFOLDERS }
 ROMs:{ SUBFOLDER NAME }={ PATH TO WHERE YOU  WANT THOSE ROMS }

+If you want to only sync a specific subfolder on a client, you should leave the portion after the = sign for your root ROM folder blank, and use the subfolder notation as normal like so:
+ROMs=
+ROMs:{ SUBFOLDER NAME }={ PATH TO WHERE YOU  WANT THOSE ROMS }

+Or if you want to sync all, excluding a specific folder:
+ROMs={ PATH WHERE YOU WANAT YOUR UNSPECIFIED ROMS/SUBFOLDER}
+ROMs:{ EXCLUDED SUBFOLDER }=

-There is also a helper function within the interactive database manager, specifically option #3 on the main menu.
+There is also a helper function within the interactive database manager, specifically option #3 on the main menu, but the helper function does not currently support explicit folder inclusion/exclusion.

 #### Why do I have to run this from the command line?
 Wouldn't it be easier/nicer to have a full blown GUI?
 My background is mostly in data analytics, and simply put I have very little experience with UI coding or design.
 The priority was also getting this working on the command line since that makes it easy tu run in the background and it should improve compatibility across linux distributions.
 I may attempt to code in a GUI eventually, but I make no guarantees.